Fr\'echet Mean Set Estimation in the Hausdorff Metric, via Relaxation: Main results

 \begin{definition} A metric space $(X,d)$ is called a \textit{Dudley space} if it is compact and

-A metric space is called a \textit{Heine-Borel-Dudley (HBD) space} if it is a HB space and each of its compact subsets is a Dudley space. \end{definition}
+A metric space is called a \textit{Heine-Borel-Dudley (HBD) space} if all of its closed, bounded subsets are Dudley. \end{definition}

-Let us emphasize that most metric spaces encountered in practice are HBD.
-Indeed, in non-Euclidean statistics, most metric spaces of interest are finite-dimensional, in the sense that $(X,d)$ admits some number $k > 0$ such that covering numbers for compact sets $K\subseteq X$ satisfy $\log \CovNum_K(\varepsilon) \lesssim k\log (1/\varepsilon)$ as $\varepsilon\to 0$, and it can be easily shown that such spaces are HBD.
+Let us emphasize that most metric spaces encountered in practice in non-Euclidean statistics are HBD.
+Indeed, most metric spaces of interest are finite-dimensional, in the sense that $(X,d)$ admits some number $k > 0$ such that covering numbers for compact sets $K\subseteq X$ satisfy $\log \CovNum_K(\varepsilon) \lesssim k\log (1/\varepsilon)$ as $\varepsilon\to 0$, and it can be easily shown that such spaces are HBD.
 In particular, this is true whenever $X$ is a Riemannian sub-manifold of finite-dimensional Euclidean space, whenever $X$ is a quotient of Euclidean space by an isometric group action, and more.
-Additionally, many infinite-dimensional function spaces encountered in the high-dimensional literature \cite{dudley2014uniform,wainwright2019high} are HBD when endowed with the uniform norm $\|\cdot\|_{\infty}$.
-For example, certain spaces of Lipschitz functions in one dimension are HBD.
-While spaces of Lipschitz functions in higher dimensions are generally not HBD, it is true that certain spaces of H\"{o}lder functions in any dimension (where the H\"{o}lder index must be sufficiently large with respect to the dimension) are HBD.
+Additionally, some infinite-dimensional metric spaces of interest in non-parametric statistics are also HBD: for example, the space of $\alpha$-H\"older functions in dimension $d\ge 1$ endowed with the uniform metric, when $\alpha>2d$ \cite[Theorem~8.2.1]{dudley2014uniform}.